Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Methods

-To fulfill the forward modeling component (to produce the $D'$) of the ABC algorithm described in Section~\ref{sec:ABC}, we produce several synthetic APOGEE spectra for each open cluster by applying the \textsc{Polynomial Spectral Modeling} (\textsc{PSM}) code by \cite{psm} to the parameters of each star in each cluster.
-To produce a set of mock synthetic spectra, we draw a random value of intrinsic abundance scatter $\sigma_{\text{[X/H]}}$ from a uniform prior of $0$ to $0.1$ dex, which represents the sampled parameter point $\theta_p$ used to simulate $D'$ from our discussion of the ABC algorithm.
-We draw synthetic elemental abundances from a normal distribution centred at the average [X/H] abundances of the cluster for each element X, with a standard deviation of the chosen value of $\sigma_{\text{[X/H]}}$.
-We vary one element per simulation and keep the remaining elements at their observed chemical abundances.
-We feed these simulated abundances into the \textsc{PSM} code along with the observed $T_{\text{eff}}$ (where we use photometric $T_{\text{eff}}$ for the OCCAM clusters and spectroscopic $T_{\text{eff}}$ for the PJ clusters, as discussed in Section~\ref{sec:model}), $\log{g}$ from APOGEE, and the \textsc{PSM} default values of $v_{\text{turb}}$ and $\text{C}_{12}/\text{C}_{13}$ for each cluster.
+To fulfil the forward modelling component (to produce the $D'$) of the ABC algorithm described in Section~\ref{sec:ABC}, we produce several synthetic APOGEE spectra for each cluster by applying the \textsc{Polynomial Spectral modelling} (\textsc{psm}) code by \citet{psm} to the parameters of each star in each cluster.
+We simulate chemical abundances as in B16 and feed these into the \textsc{psm} code along with the observed $T_{\text{eff}}$ and $\log{g}$ from APOGEE, and the \textsc{psm} default values of $v_{\text{turb}}$ and $\text{C}_{12}/\text{C}_{13}$ for each cluster ($v_{\text{turb}}$ and $\text{C}_{12}/\text{C}_{13}$ are not provided by APOGEE).